-The life of Australia’s longest serving Prime Minister, Bob Hawke told an interesting story.
+The life of Australia’s third longest serving Prime Minister, Bob Hawke told an interesting story.
 As it would appear, the story may continue beyond his death, with his youngest daughter, Rosslyn Dillon reportedly seeking legal advice in relation to challenging Hawke’s Estate.

 On his death, Hawke’s second wife, Blanche d’Alpuget is said to have gifted the sum of $750,000.00 to each of his three children and Hawke’s step-son (including Dillon).
 Under Hawke’s Will, the whole of his Estate, including the proceeds of Hawke’s $15 million Northbridge home, is set to pass to d’Alpuget, with no provision made for Hawke’s children.

 It is reported that Dillon is considering challenging Hawke’s Estate on the basis that adequate provision has not been made for her under Hawke’s Will.

 To be eligible to challenge an Estate, you must satisfy one of the following categories: